 Avoid overwatering your plant.
 Consistent soggy soil will lead to root rot and other deadly diseases.

-The plant needs full or partial exposure to bright sunlight.
-About 6 hours of sunlight every day is ideal.
+As sun-loving plants, the plant needs full sun or partial exposure to bright sunlight.
+About 4-5 hours of direct sunlight every day is ideal.
 Lantana flowers less if planted in a shady area.

-Lantana prefers well-drained soil that is slightly acidic.
+Lantana prefers well-drained, slightly acidic soil.
 The best soil pH level is between 5.5 to 6.5.
 We recommend testing your soil pH level before you plant your Lantana.

 If you need to raise the acidity of the soil, an organic way to do that is by using vinegar.
 You can add 2 tablespoons of vinegar to a gallon of water and water your soil as needed.